 Follow on patents include U.S. Patent No. 8,617,015 covering more parts and variations of the shift technology.

 How It Works

 As shown in the U.S. Patent image, the special design of shift ramps are key to shifting improvements.
 The old technology lifts a bicycle chain using contact at the narrow portion of a chain link.
 (Lifting between the chain link pivot points.)
-The new technology of this U.S. Patent shows how the chain is lifted under each chain link pivot point.
+The new technology of this U.S. Patent shows how the chain is lifted under the chain link pivot points.

 Secondly, by having a lot of shift ramps around the face of the chainring, the shifts become almost instant.
 Basically, it shifts when the rider “says” shift.

 Those 2 things are the key inventive elements shown in the patent.
 Though there are a lot of other important details, too.